WebexSamples/postman-webex/README.md

 This repo gathers Postman collections for the [Webex Teams REST APIs](https://developer.webex.com/quick-reference.html):
 - [REST API](#all-resources-scripted): Messages, Spaces, Teams, People, Webhooks... everything accessible from an access token, with no admin priviledges
 - [admin REST API](#admin-api): Organizations, People creation and updates, Roles, Licenses, and Events.
 These admin related features are accessible only from an access token with admin priviledges
-- [direct room use case](#direct-room): Create a 1-1 room by sending a direct message
+- [use case: 1-1 space](#direct-room): Create a 1-1 space by sending a direct message

 If you're new to Postman, you're only a few steps away from getting the full benefits of the collections: